zammad/zammad-org/src/en/tutorials/webserver-config.md

 === Local testing or other proxy servers

-Zammad's main application listens on port `3000` and the websocket server on port `6042`.
+Zammad's main application listens on port `3000` and the WebSocket server on port `6042`.
 If you put your own reverse proxy in front of Zammad, forward both.